Exslims/MercuryTrade/README.md

 ---

 **MercuryTrader** is a Path of Exile overlay platform written in Java.
-It's designed to facilitate all the possible trading interactions within the game providing a much better user experience for its users.
+It's designed to facilitate all the possible trading interactions within the game providing a much better user experience for the players.
 The program went through countless design interactions and made by active Path of Exile players who use this tool themselves on a regular basis.

 ---
 ## FUNCTIONALITY: